zappajs/zappajs-client/index.coffee.md

 Let the socket.io server know how to retrieve the session.id by providing it the key.

+          debug "Sending __zappa_key to server", {key}
           io.emit '__zappa_key', {key}, next

+When the IO socket is connected,

       io.on 'connect', ->
+        debug "Connect"

+retrieve the Zappa application settings,

         io.emit '__zappa_settings', (settings) ->
+          debug 'Received settings', settings
           context.settings = settings

+then bind the Express session and the Socket.IO session on the back-end.

           share ({key}) ->
+            debug 'Received key', key

 We do not save the key inside the context until all the steps are completed.

             context.key = key

+Finally, once the DOM is ready, trigger a `ready` event so that our client-side application may start.

             domready ->
+              debug 'DOM is ready'
               ev.trigger 'ready'

       if f?